ryanhadfield/Portfolio-1/README.md

 ## Objectives

-- Create the following files files: index.html, portfolio.html and contact.html.
+- Create the following files: index.html, portfolio.html, and contact.html.
 - Using Bootstrap, develop a portfolio site with the following items:
   - A navbar
   - A responsive layout